surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dhamma.md

 ## Core Fundamental Teachings of Buddha

+> The middle way - freedom from strong feelings

+To no longer be concerned

 TL;DR:

 * Give up clinging to love and hate, just rest with things as they are